Sharon Weldon

 • Honorary Senior Research Fellow, Imperial College London

-• Member of the Association for Simulation Practice in Healthcare (ASPiH)
+• Executive board member of the Association for Simulation Practice in Healthcare (ASPiH)

-• Member of the Health Research Authority NHS Ethics Panel
+• Panel member for the Health Research Authority NHS Ethics Panel

 • Member of the Council of Dean's Research Advisory Group